apih/easyparcel/README.md

 ## Usage
 1. Incude the file in the code
-2. Instantiate EasyParcel object, and pass API and authentication keys into the constructor
+2. Instantiate EasyParcel client, and pass API and authentication keys into the constructor
 3. Call useDemo() method if you want to use demo account
 4. Call other provided methods as needed